Guest Rewards Program

 Special events during the month of February in Kennebunkport include horse drawn carriage rides through Dock Square, romantic candlelight dinner specials.
 Art galleries and boutiques throughout Kennebunkport and Kennebunk decorate their store fronts, “Painting the Town Red” with red hearts and twinkling red and white lights to welcome couples.
 Chocolate tastings and wine and cheese parties at local galleries are on-going throughout the month.
 An Ice Bar at One Dock, The Kennebunk Chocolate Extravaganza, and Skating Party in Kennebunk are a few February highlights.

-In the sprit of “Painting the Port Red” shops offer “red tag” specials and participating Kennebunkport and Kennebunk restaurants feature “red plate” lunch and dinner specials.
+In the spirit of “Painting the Port Red” shops offer “red tag” specials and participating Kennebunkport and Kennebunk restaurants feature “red plate” lunch and dinner specials.

 Since 1982, The Moxie Festival in Lisbon, Maine has been held on the second weekend in July.
-The festival includes a three day Pow Wow; Friday night fireworks; a Saturday parade, Family Fun Fair, and 5K race; and on Sunday, the Chief Worumbo Androscoggin River Race and the Moxie Car Show.
+Now in it’s 35th year, the festival includes a three day Pow Wow; Friday night fireworks; a Saturday parade, Family Fun Fair, and 5K race; and on Sunday, the Chief Worumbo Androscoggin River Race and the Moxie Car Show.

 Yarmouth Clam Festival

 The Yarmouth Clam Festival takes place every summer, during the third weekend in July in the charming coastal village of Yarmouth, Maine.
-This summertime tradition draws visitors from all over the country who come to enjoy the music and arts, events and competition, and of course, the delicious food.
-This year’s parade theme is “Totally 80’s.”
+This summertime tradition draws visitors from all over the country who come to enjoy the music and arts, events and competition, and of and of course, the delicious food.cour

 Maine Lobster Festival